Venuzia4/Venuzia4/README.md

 <hr>

-my name is Venuzia, i am a web developer in training (poec) at the wild code school.I started my retraining in January 2021 where I was able to improve my skills in front-ent technologies, namely: html/css, javascrpit and today Angular.
+My name is Venuzia, i am a web developer in training (poec) at the wild code school.I started my retraining in January 2021 where I was able to improve my skills in front-ent technologies, namely: html/css, javascrpit and today Angular.
 Today I also want to learn back-end languages because my goal is to become a full-stack developer. passionate about digital with a strong desire to evolve professionally in this field, I am looking for a professional contract for an 18-month training on JAVA ANGULAR / ANDROID STUDIO - SPECIALIZATION DEVOPS.